marcelomjr/Space-Ship-Race/README.md

 A: Aumenta a velocidade para a esquerda.
 D: Aumenta a velocidade para a direita.

-Q: Sair do jogo.
+Q: Sair do jogo (tecle qualquer tecla depois disso).

-Observação: Não consegui resolver a questão das colisões, portanto a partida não se encerra quando a nave atinge um astro.

 Link do repositório: https://github.com/marcelomjr/Space-Ship-Race.git